 Eating a healthy diet is important at any age, but your needs change as you get older.
-As you age, your metabolism slows, which means you won’t need as many calories.
+Your metabolism slows as you age, so you won’t need as many calories.
 But you’ll need to ensure that you’re getting the right vitamins and minerals to support your health and keep you active.
 Use these tips to stay in tip-top shape, no matter your age.

 Eat a Variety of Foods

 The more variety in your diet, the more nutrients you’re getting.
-Mix things up to keep mealtime exciting, but also to ensure that you’re getting the vitamins and minerals you need as you get older.
+Mix things up to keep mealtime exciting and ensure that you’re getting the vitamins and minerals you need as you age.

 Pay Attention to Food Groups